Alcohol and Drug Statistics in Orange, CA

-The cost of Orange, CA, drug or alcohol rehab can be high, but money doesn’t have to be a barrier to care.
+The cost of drug and alcohol rehab in Orange, CA, can be high, but money doesn’t have to be a barrier to care.
 Costs can vary depending on whether the program is long-term or short-term, what the amenities are like, and the different support levels.
-Some rehab facilities offer flexible payment options such as sliding scale fees, payment plans, or scholarships as well.
+Some facilities offer flexible payment options such as sliding scale fees, payment plans, or scholarships as well.

-- Government-funded rehabs: Some facilities receive funding from the state or federal government in order to provide free or low-cost care.
+- Government-funded: Some facilities receive funding from the state or federal government in order to provide free or low-cost care.
 Government-funded programs include methadone clinics, which offer opioid addiction treatment medications such as methadone or Suboxone.

-- Grant-funded rehabs: Entities such as SAMHSA or private funders award grants to some rehabs.
+- Grant-funded: Entities such as SAMHSA or private funders award grants to some rehabs.
 These funding agreements allow the facilities to offer free or low-cost services.

-- Rehab scholarships: Some treatment programs provide scholarships to pay for your care.
+- Scholarships: Some programs provide scholarships to pay for your care.
 You can also explore applying for a scholarship from an outside organization like 10,000 Beds, which covers the cost of addiction treatment.

-You can find free treatment programs as well, though you may have to travel outside of Orange County to access these.
-There are several free treatment options and rehab centers in nearby Los Angeles County, including the Inland Empire Teen Challenge in Riverside and the Amity Foundation in Los Angeles.
+You can find free programs as well, though you may have to travel outside of Orange County to access these.
+There are several free options and addiction treatment centers in nearby Los Angeles County, including the Inland Empire Teen Challenge in Riverside and the Amity Foundation in Los Angeles.

 Using Private Insurance

-Private insurance plans, including insurance provided through an employer, will cover some portion of Orange, CA, alcohol rehab or drug rehab costs.
+Private insurance plans, including insurance provided through an employer, will cover some portion of Orange drug rehab costs.
 Many programs for drug and alcohol rehab in Orange, CA, accept private insurance.
-Most private insurance companies have a network of preferred rehab programs, and your insurer will pay for more of the cost if you go to an in-network facility.
+Most private insurance companies have a network of preferred programs, and your insurer will pay for more of the cost if you go to an in-network facility.
 Your insurance company can give you a list of in-network facilities to research.
-You can also ask rehabs if they take your insurance.
+You can also ask each facility individually if they take your insurance.

 Using Medicare and Medicaid